-In 1900 the lovely farmhouse was built on the George Sutherland farm.
-Surrounded by 1000 fruit trees, the farmhouse eventually became home to three different large families and has always been "a house for children".
+The farmhouse was built in 1900 on the George Sutherland farm.
+Surrounded by 1,000 fruit trees, the farmhouse eventually became home to three different large families and has always been "a house for children."
 In 1928 the Lavender family, with 7 children, purchased the property and grew peas, beans, and other crops.
 The surrounding acreage was farmed by Tom Lavender until the late 1990's.

-Through community support, the farmhouse and surrounding acre of land was eventually purchased by the nonprofit organization.
-In 1996, the 27th year of Children's House, the building which houses the Toddler center and offices was built.
+Through community support, the farmhouse and surrounding acre of land were eventually purchased by the nonprofit organization.
+In 1996, the building which houses the Toddler center and offices was built.